DevsCube-Official/AETERNUM/README.md

 To level up a class in aeternum you need to do a specific thing related to your current class.

-This functionality will be changed in a future release, when **quests** become a reality.

-But for now, here are all the ways to level up a class:
+Here are all the ways to level up a class:
 - Summoner - Breed animals
 - Smith - Use weapons (change durability of weapons)
 - Archer - Kill enemies (bow/crossbow ranged damage)